Home

 I am an assistant professor in the Department of Mathematical Sciences at Durham University.
-I develop computational, mathematical techniques to investigate complex, weirdly-behaving fluids.
+I develop computational, mathematical techniques to investigate complex, weirdly-behaving fluids and biological phenomena.

 I also give popular maths lectures for all ages across the UK, most commonly on the maths of chocolate fountains.
-I write and help produce a maths magazine; and I also teach courses for postgraduates, undergraduates and A-level students.
+I write and help produce the maths magazine Chalkdust; and I also teach courses for postgraduates, undergraduates and A-level students.

 Research